For more on this series, click here.

 Abstaining from Worldly Activities

-As well, although Pentecostals were known for their strict moral guidelines of not attending movie theaters or dances based on their belief these activities originate from worldly and sinful places like Hollywood and Broadway, many followers now openly participate in both.
+As well, although Pentecostals were known for their strict moral guidelines of not attending movie theaters or dances based on their belief that these activities originate from worldly and sinful places like Hollywood and Broadway, many followers now openly participate in both.

 Abstaining from such activities came from following Scripture 1 John 2:15: “Do not love the world or anything in the world.
 If anyone loves the world, love for the Father is not in them.”

-Likewise inspired by, “Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
+Likewise, inspired by, “Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own” (1 Corinthians 6:19).

-As well as, 1 Thessalonians 5:22, “Reject every kind of evil.”
+As well as 1 Thessalonians 5:22, “Reject every kind of evil.”

 Photo Credit: ©Sparrow Stock